Table of Contents

 Nothing says fall like Thanksgiving, native Americans, and pilgrims.
 Take this opportunity to learn about our country’s history first hand by visiting a few of these attractions located in New England:

-- Plimoth Plantations (yes, that’s the original spelling)- Visit this living history museum to see how the pilgrims and Native Americans lived and celebrated their first fall in the New World after fleeing England.
+• Plimoth Plantations (yes, that’s the original spelling)- Visit this living history museum to see how the pilgrims and Native Americans lived and celebrated their first fall in the New World after fleeing England.
+Did you know that you can eat Thanksgiving dinner here?

 14. Visit a vineyard.

-- We love to dine at Sharpe Hill Winery in Pomfret, CT, in the old farmhouse that has fantastic food in a rustic fall setting.
+• We love to dine at Sharpe Hill Winery in Pomfret, CT, in the old farmhouse with fantastic food in a rustic fall setting.
 You must have reservations well in advance.

 15. Take a spooky ghost tour.

 Be regaled by our area’s history, both real and lore.
-You may find yourself hearing things or looking over your shoulder more once you hear about the things that are said have gone on here.
+You may find yourself hearing things or looking over your shoulder more once you hear about what things have gone on here.
 Find a ghost tour in any New England state.

 16. Visit Salem, Massachusetts.